dkalowsk/drafts/tooling_unification.md

   - [[nodiscard]]
   - [[fallthrough]]

-This paper proposes the creation/reservation of a new attribute to unify the communication to external tooling.
-By reserving a namespace for external tooling, the C++ language will be able to ensure certain actions are taken or not taken upon code based upon the attribute declaration.
-This will help in creating code that is more portable by not requiring every machine to be configured exactly the same to build code found online.
-The use of an attribute would simplify the search and maintenance of any tooling communication.

 The proposed format is:
-    ```
+    ```cpp
     [[tooling::$action("$tooling::$tag")]]
     ```

 ### attribute [[tooling]]

-The proposed tooling attribute is essentially a namespace for actions that can and should be taken by any external tooling processes.
+The proposed tooling attribute is essentially a namespace for actions directed towards any external tooling processes.
 The `$action` is a defined subset of behaviors that an external tool must take when encountering the line.

 The value of `$tool` represents the name of a specific external tool that the attribute is directing an action towards.
 For example, `$tool` can be